Skip to content

 const ct_ratio = ct_act_prim / ct_act_sec;

-• Payload only with fw_minor_ver ≥ 3 and status = 0
+• Payload only if fw_minor_ver ≥ 3 and status = 0

-• Profile 4 enables time series analyses with epoch timestamps
+• Profile 4 enables time series analysis with epoch timestamps

 Specifications subject to change without notice.
 All information provided without guarantee.